 In-office dispensing means you write a prescription for your patient, and you fill that prescription in your urgent care center at the point of care.
 The patient leaves your office visit with their prescription in hand.

-Many urgent care centers have seen patient satisfaction quickly increase because they can avoid the pharmacy, which can take hours before receiving their medication, and no one likes to go anywhere when they are feeling really sick.
+Many urgent care centers have seen patient satisfaction quickly increase because they can avoid the pharmacy, which can take hours before receiving their medication, and no one likes to go anywhere when they are feeling really sick, such as with a bad flu.

 By dispensing medicine at the point of care, you are offering a major benefit to your patients.
 Plus, dispensing gives you a chance to show the patient how to properly use their medication and why it is important that they take it.
 This allows you to feel more confident the patient understands your instructions.